ShapDBM: Exploring Decision Boundary Maps in Shapley Space: Method

 \section{Method}

-Similar to existing DBM methods, we also start with a dataset $D$ and a trained classifier $f$.
-We next proceed as follows:
+As existing DBM methods, we start with a dataset $D$ and a trained classifier $f$ and work as follows:

 \textbf{1.
-Compute Shapley values and Shapley value projections:} We aim to create projection scatterplots that have well-separated point clusters -- these will next lead to well-separated decision zones in the DBM.
-Yet, depending on the ML problem, samples $x$ which are far apart in $\mathbb{R}^n$ may yield the same class $f(x)$ (e.g: two different coloured images of the same class).
-A key observation is that samples with similar influential features have similar Shapley value-sets and will also land in the \emph{same decision zone}.
-We compute Shapley values for all training samples $D$ producing a set of Shapley values $S$.
-Next, we project $S$ using any user-chosen projection method $P$ to yield the set of projected Shapley values $P(S)$.
+Compute Shapley values and their projections:} To obtain well-separated decision zones in the DBM, we aim to create projections with well-separated point clusters.
+Depending on the ML model, samples $x$ far apart in $\mathbb{R}^n$, \emph{e.g.}, two different colour images of digit `2' may yield the same class $f(x)$.
+Yet, samples with similar influential features have similar Shapley value-sets and also land in the \emph{same decision zone}.
+We compute a Shapley value set $S \subset \mathbb{R}^n$ for all samples $D$ and project $S$ using any user-chosen $P$ to get $P(S)$.